-A constraints-based reconstruction and analysis model for biological systems is actually just an application of a class of discrete optimization problems typically solved with linear, mixed integer or quadratic programming techniques.
-Cobrapy does not implement any algorithms to find solutions to such problems but rather creates an biologically motivated abstraction to these techniques to make it easier to think of how metabolic systems work without paying much attention to how that formulates to an optimization problem.
+A constraint-based reconstruction and analysis model for biological systems is actually just an application of a class of discrete optimization problems typically solved with linear, mixed integer or quadratic programming techniques.
+Cobrapy does not implement any algorithm to find solutions to such problems but rather creates a biologically motivated abstraction to these techniques to make it easier to think of how metabolic systems work without paying much attention to how that formulates to an optimization problem.

 model.solver = 'glpk' # or if you have cplex installed model.solver = 'cplex'

 For information on how to configure and tune the solver, please see the documentation for optlang project and note that